IMM9O/my-bookmark/Doplyment.md

 4. Inside your project folder genrate new website id for dpploy using this command `netlify init`
 5. To deploy and make your website live use this command `netlify deploy --dir=dist --prod`

-> Notes: The `deploy` command needs to know which folder to publish.
+**Notes:**

-> Netlify CLI will look for this information in three places, in the following order:
+The `deploy` command needs to know which folder to publish.
->
+Netlify CLI will look for this information in three places, in the following order:

-> 1. in flags specified in the command itself `--dir=dist`.
+1. in flags specified in the command itself `--dir=dist`.
-> 2. in a netlify.toml file stored at the root of your project directory.
+2. in a netlify.toml file stored at the root of your project directory.
-> 3. in your site settings in the Netlify UI.
+3. in your site settings in the Netlify UI.

 ```bash
 # If you want to run your project on your local machine